alexbadiu-insightsinmotion/PBI-Documentation/10 - External Tools - Their role in Documentation - Part 2.md

 <br><br>

 >[!Warning]
-><mark>**A word of caution**: Don't expect an exhaustive list of all tools available —there are many other tools inside or outside the Microsoft ecosystem.
+>**A word of caution**: Don't expect an exhaustive list of all tools available —there are many other tools inside or outside the Microsoft ecosystem.
 I have no allegiances, no strings attached.
 The opinions are entirely my own.
-What I'm sharing are practical insights drawn from my actual field experience, deliberately focusing on a highly curated selection of tools.</mark>
+What I'm sharing are practical insights drawn from my actual field experience, deliberately focusing on a highly curated selection of tools.
 <br><br>

 Before diving in, I must emphasize **the golden rule: Process is king!
 No tool performs miracles without a solid process behind it.**